zsolutions-io/aleo-dcp/README.md

 A MPC protocol built on Aleo to **allow any program to custody arbitrary private data** that can be programatically withdrawn.

-It supports any maximum amount of validators decided on deployment of protocol program.
+It supports any maximum amount of validators decided on deployment of protocol programs.

 Validators that can be dynamically updated through a voting gouvernance mechanism.
 They are incentivized with aleo credits fees paid by requester of cusodied data.